delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 If you're applying for a job that requires programming, have a "languages" section on your CV that talks about all the languages you know.

+## Have a "profile" section

+This profile is a small section of your CV that includes a brief summary of your skills, experiences and goals.
+It is your elevator pitch.

+It really is customised to you.
+I can't tell you what to write.
+You can find examples of profiles in the example CV section.

+## Bullet Points in a CV

+Do not write paragraphs.
+Have bullet points instead.

+For any past work or experience you will want to include accomplishments at this job that relate to the job you are applying to.

+Try not to include your duties.
+It's much more impessible to show your accomplishments.

+In your bullet points use action verbs.
+These are words like "accomplished", "designed", "initated", "supervised".

+## Things to include in a CV

+Let's say you have a template and you want to change a few few things,here are some things you might want to include:

+* Personal details - Telephone, professional email, location - Name
+* Work experience
+* Achievements
+* Education
+* Hobbies and interests that relate to the job
+* Key skills relating to the job
+* Know any languages that relate to the job?
+Put them down!

+What not to include:
+* A headshot / image of you.
+Unless the company specifies that they require this, do not do this.
+Unless you are Alex Turner or Emma Watson they do not want to see you.
+* Age and date of birth - It's illegal for employers to ask about your age under the Equality Act of 2010.
+* Martial / Relationship status - Again under the Equality Act of 2010 they cannot ask this.

+Depending on your work and education, you'll need to balence these correctly.
+Do you have a really good education but not much work experience?
+Make your education 60% of your CV.
+Do you have lots of work experience but not much education?
+Make that 60% of your CV.

+What if you have both?
+Well, just list your education shortly and have your work experience.

+How do you list education shortly?
+Just include the modules that sound the most impressive, try to limit it to 4 maximum along with your grades and university name.
+Or, again, personalise it.
+You're applying for a job that involves Artifical Intelligence?
+Include the modules you've done in this.

 ## Examples

 Here are some examples of CVs.
 This is my CV